thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 With all of that in mind, lets see what we can do.

 Every device that ever connects to that perfect EAP-TLS network, is also a target.
-Every device, that connects to that network, is probably also mobile, and those devices, are probably used at people homes, at coffee shops, or dare I say it, free airport WiFi.
+Every device, that connects to that network, is probably also mobile, and those devices, are probably used at peoples homes, at coffee shops, or dare I say it, free airport WiFi.

 Once those devices connect to another network, the security boundary grows and opens a new avenue for attack.
 This is because, whether you know it or not, your device will send out probe requests on a regular basis.
-Even if you are already connected to a network, you device will likely still be seeking other networks constantly.
+Even if you are already connected to a network, your device will likely still be seeking other networks constantly.

-In a hypothetical scenario, lets say the device is connected to someone home network.
-They use their default ISP Thompson router, with all of the default settings, because who really changes the "secure" defaults right?
+In a hypothetical scenario, lets say the device is connected to their homes network.
+They use their default ISP Thomson router, with all of the default settings, because who really changes the "secure" defaults right?

 Lets play out this scenario!